How to Apply for Passport Without NOC (No Objection Certificate)?

 - Permanent Account Number (PAN)

-- driving licence (valid and within the jurisdiction of State of
+- driving license (valid and within the jurisdiction of the State of submission of applicant)

-- student photo identity card issued by a recognised educational
+- student photo identity card issued by a recognized educational institution

-order - scheduled caste or scheduled tribe or other backward class
+order - scheduled caste or scheduled tribe or another backward class certificate

 - ration card